artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

    Users can link an :term:`accession record` to a :term:`fonds`/:term:`collection` level :term:`archival description` or lower :term:`levels of description <level of description>` including sous- fonds, series, sub-series, and files.
+You can link to multiple archival descriptions as needed by repeating the steps above.

+:ref:`Back to top <accession-records>`

 .. _view-accession: